-Graduate programs in the School of Education seek to prepare students for professional roles in teaching, administration, counseling, learning resources, health, human performance, leisure studies, and related areas.
+Graduate programs in the School of Education seek to prepare students for professional roles in teaching, administration, counseling, learning resources, and related areas.
 Each program emphasizes the development of an eclectic understanding of the educational process as well as a competency in a specific area.
 The balance between theory/research and practice leads to the development of a professional who can adapt to a variety of educational situations and effectively implement educational programs.
 Baylor encourages all of its students to cultivate their capacity to think critically, to assess information from a Christian perspective, to arrive at informed and reasoned conclusions, and to become lifelong learners.
 Beyond the intellectual life, the Baylor School of Education pursues the social, physical, ethical, and spiritual development of each student.

 National Ranking and Accreditation